-Hezbollah uses Beirut port to transport and store weapons and explosives, experts say; initial Lebanese reaction to explosion suggests cover-up; Israel conducting its own intelligence investigation.
+Hezbollah uses port to store arms, experts say; initial Lebanese reaction to Beirut explosion suggests cover-up; Israel conducting its own intelligence investigation.

 Tuesday’s massive explosion at the Beirut port occurred in a Hezbollah weapons depot, says Middle East expert Dr. Edy Cohen.
 “These arms were hidden in grain silos,” the Beirut-born researcher told 103 FM radio.